abennell/Technical-Test/readme.md

 ## Potential Bugs

+- GET instructions - Gramatical error: '...and that ensure that...'
-- GET USER - 'Latitude' is returned as a number for most users but as a string for others.
+- GET user - Incorrect data type returned - 'Latitude' and 'Longitude' are returned as a number for most users but as a string for others.
+This can be seen on the user with the id: '3'.
 This is likely to cause the consumer of the API to throw an exception when it attempts to parse the value.
+This causes the schema test to fail in  'get_users_tests.js'
+- GET user - Missing key/value pair - If I run a query for a single user, I recieve the key - 'city' plus a value.
+Given all other data for the user is returned, this suggests it should also be returned in the GET user call.
+This will also cause the schema test to fail.